Your vote matters! Being an informed voter means knowing and utilizing the power and influence of your vote. This guide will help you to:

 In addition to candidates running for office, your ballot may include ballot measures, such as proposed constitutional amendments.
 Learn how these ballot measures may impact you.

-Watching debates, interviews and speeches gives you first-hand, unfiltered information about the candidates.
+Watch debates, interviews and speeches for first-hand, unfiltered information about the candidates.

 Find out which politicians' claims have been confirmed or debunked.